-The name SCALE means "Solar Constant Adjustment at the Lagrangian point of Earth", a sunshade between sun and earth.
+The name SCALE means "Solar Constant Adjustment at the Lagrangian point of Earth", a sunshade between sun and the Earth.

 There are five Lagrangian points where the gravity of sun and earth cancel each other out.
-One of them, the L1 point, is exactly between sun and earth in 1.5 million kilometers distance from the earth.
-Objects can stay there for a long time even without propulsion.
+One of them, the L1 point, is exactly between sun and earth at 1.5 million kilometers from the Earth.
+Objects can stay there for a long time without propulsion.

 The SCALE program builds huge shadow panels of aluminum foil at the L1 point.
 Over a period of 15 years it creates an area of three million square kilometers.
-That is equivalent to two percent of the earth's surface as seen from the sun.
-And thus, the shadow panels can reduce the solar radiation at Earth by two percent.
-This is good enough to lower the global temperature by several degrees.
+That is equivalent to two percent of the Earth's surface thus reducing the solar radiation on Earth by up two percent.
+This is enough to lower the global temperature by several degrees.

 ---- EVA (Extra Vehicular Activity) ----

-I glide forward along the handrail through the hatch.
-Then I turn to the right.
-Once again, the largest wall of the solar system is in front of me.
+I float forward along the handrail through the hatch.
+Then I turn right.
+Once again, I stand before the largest wall of the solar system.
 We are at Habitat III, a few kilometers in front of the shadow panels on the sun facing side.
 The shadow panels extend in all directions, over thousands of kilometers.
 It's a majestic sight.
-The proof that humanity does not give up, that there is always a solution, even for global problems like global warming.
+The proof that humanity does not give up, that there is always a solution, even for big problems like global warming.
 A triumph of human engineering.
 I'm a little proud to be up here.
 Granted, almost everyone who works in orbit is here because SCALE needs so many people, even EVA noobs like me.
 Still cool...

-"Chrzz, you know that the operation stands still down there?" - "Sure, I'm on my way," I reply.
+"Chrzz, you know that things are standing still down there?" - "Sure, I'm on my way", I reply.

-SCALE reduces solar radiation without casting shadows.
+SCALE reduces the solar radiation without casting shadows.
 This is achieved by deliberately induced diffraction effects at the edges.
-Special care is taken to avoid shadows on earth in the middle of the day.
+Special care is taken to avoid shadows on Earth in the middle of the day.
 That would feel like a solar eclipse.
-The grids are movable and adjustable in order to shadow individual regions of earth.
+The grids are movable and adjustable in order to shadow individual regions of the Earth.
 Active control of the light flux can reduce heat waves, change evaporation over the sea, and increase precipitation in dry areas.

 The design also ensures that SCALE cannot be misused.
 Safety features are a cornerstone of the overall design.
 They guarantee, that solar radiation cannot be focused on individual areas.
 The maximum regional increase of sunlight is 2%, the highest attenuation 10%.

 Most SCALE elements are manufactured in lunar factories.
+Lunar mining operations have been greatly expanded.
 They mine millions of tons of titanium and aluminum.
-The lunar mining operations have been greatly expanded.
 Refineries produce raw aluminum and titanium.
 The material is then launched to lunar orbit and processed into SCALE elements: lattice structures and foil.
 After transporting them to the L1 point, the stabilization grids unfold.
 Remote-controlled manipulators coat the grid structures with very thin aluminum foils.
 Each sunshade is several square kilometers in size and weighs only a few hundred tons.
 In zero gravity the shades do not have to support much weight.
 Only the solar wind and the radiation pressure exert forces.

 The surfaces act like light sails.
 They are slowly pushed towards earth.
 To compensate for this, SCALE is located a little bit closer to the sun, where a small residual gravity of the sun compensates for the light sail effect.
 The elements hold their position independently.
 They regulate the balance between solar attraction and radiation pressure by slightly tilting the surface.
 Elements can even drift laterally and shift sideways at the L1 point.
 They can join to form larger groups or fly in open formation, depending on the intended shadow profile.

 SCALE is a huge effort.
-The project absorbs the entire available work force in HEO (High Earth Orbit).
-The expansion of L4/L5 colonies almost comes to a standstill.
+The project absorbs the entire available work force in high earth orbit (HEO).
+The expansion of L4 and L5 colonies almost comes to a standstill.

 Assembly drones do the main work.
 Engineers at assembly hubs remote-control the drones.
-For most activities, the drones do not require human control.
-They are programmed for their tasks.
-They work independently and send progress reports and pictures to the control center.
-Only in case of problems or accidents, human operators must intervene directly.
+However, for most activities, drones do not require human control.
+They are programmed for their tasks, working independently and sending progress reports to the control center.
+Human operators must intervene only in case of problems or accidents.
 And even then, they use specialized drones.
-Very rarely someone in a space suit must go out to solve a problem on site.
+Very rarely someone in a space suit must go out to solve a problem manually.

-The five second light lag between L1 and Earth is too long to do everything remotely.
+The five second light lag between L1 and the earth is too long to do everything remotely.
 More than 100 engineers live in habitats at L1.
 In total there are 200 people at L1, including drone operators, logistics specialists, and habitat management staff.
 That is almost a quarter of the total interplanetary population.
-But only 10 astronauts are in active "field service" occupied with EVA activities.
-Almost everything runs automatically.
-The work force concentrates at several habitats and assembly hubs.
-For millions of square kilometers there are only automatic drones.
-Typically, there are 1000 kilometers between the places of astronauts in EVAs.
+However, only 10 astronauts are in active "field service" occupied with EVA activities.

 ---- EVA (Extra Vehicular Activity) ----